sylphenix/sff/README.md

    ```
    sudo pacman -S ncurses
    ```
-   *Note: Typically, you can skip this step on Arch, as ncurses is already included in the base installation package.*
+   *Note: On Arch Linux, this step is usually unnecessary since ncurses is part of the base installation.*

 - Fedora:
    ```